 Conference understands the huge scale of harm being caused to members by work related stress, including wrecked lives and relationships, debilitating mental and physical illness and sometimes, tragically, death.
-Such misery is often compounded by the insensitive treatment of victims by some employers who, far from acknowledging their own responsibility for causing excessive workplace stress, seek to punish the victims of their negligence.
+Such misery is often compounded

 COVID, the pandemic, lockdowns, isolation and restrictions have introduced a new dynamic and pressures.